 Grusin’s enduring legacy will be honored at the 8th annual Boulder Jewish Film Festival.
 The films he scored – alphabetically from “Absence of Malice” to “Yakuza” – are among the best of the era, and he worked with every A-list director in Hollywood.
 Robert Redford and Sydney Pollack are his most frequent collaborators.

 Director Barbara Bentree, a graduate of CU’s College of Music, has crafted an excellent documentary that reveals the warm human being who found fame as composer, pianist, arranger, performer and record company executive.

 Enormously talented and incredibly prolific, Grusin is a humble artist who enjoys fly-fishing on his Montana ranch.
 An articulate speaker, Grusin is often described as “genuine.”
 The word “Mensch” also applies.

 “Dave Grusin: Not Enough Time” opens the 8th annual Boulder Jewish Film Festival on Wednesday, March 4, 2020 in the Dairy Arts Center’s Gordon Gamm Theater.
-Dave Grusin will attend the festival and there will be a Q&A conducted by Kathryn Bernheimer following the Colorado premiere.
+Barbara Bentree will attend the festival and appear at the 5:30 pm reception between the two premiere screenings in the Boedecker Theater.

 In anticipation of Dave Grusin’s appearance, the BJFF will screen “Milagro Beanfield Wars” and “The Fabulous Baker Boys” in the Boe prior to the festival.
 Kathryn Bernheimer and talkback guests will discuss the films.